Kip is using data to make therapy better for both patients and therapists

 Kip isn’t seeking to replace or supplant in-person therapy sessions with its app.
 As Frey points out, there are non-verbal cues and mannerisms therapists rely on while assessing patients that are difficult to pick up on through video chats and impossible to see in text-only interactions.

 That said, Kip does allow users to share their thoughts with their therapist in-between sessions, and allows therapists to respond.
 It also is a way for patients to note things that they’d like to talk about the next time they meet their therapists.
-After all, the recency bias of “what happened today or yesterday” can too often consume more time in therapy sessions than more significant events which happened earlier in the week and might not be top of mind.
+After all, the recency bias of “what happened today or yesterday” can too often consume more time in therapy sessions than more significant events that happened earlier in the week and might not be top of mind.

 Kip is currently focused on serving patients in the Bay Area, and at $165 per session it’s not cheap.
 The company is also sidestepping a lot of the headaches that come with accepting insurance and connecting patients with therapists that get paid through the platform.
 The hope, though, is that as it grows over time the company will be able to show that its therapy is more efficient than methods using less data.